eh2k/squares-and-circles/README.md

 ## Acknowledgments & Credits

-Big thanks to the creators of ornament & crime (o_C) and PJRC for the Teensy and also to all those who have worked on the [code and algorithms](https://github.com/eh2k/squares-and-circles/wiki/credits) partly reused here, especially Mutable Instruments.
+Thanks to the creators of ornament & crime (o_C) and PJRC for the Teensy, and all those who have worked on the [code and algorithms](https://github.com/eh2k/squares-and-circles/wiki/credits) that are reused here, especially Mutable Instruments.
 They served a great source of learning and provided a huge playground and the foundation for this project.

 ## Motivation / Challenge